 Although these charities share Trustees with the Academy Trust, neither charity is consolidated into these financial statements on the basis they are not controlled by the Academy Trust.

-The charities both perform fund raising for the benefit of the Academy Trust.
+Both of the charities perform fund raising for the benefit of the Academy Trust.

 The results of these charities (based upon the most recent published accounts) are as follows: